Fenris42/Fenris42.github.io/Unity_Projects.md

 - Game shelved due to game team breaking up over creative differences and direction
 - Game based on an out dated genre.
 However one that seemed accomplishable
-- Mobs where completely seperate code bases and lead to duplicated code and difficulty updating across all enemies
+- Mobs where completely seperate code bases and lead to duplicated code and difficulty scaling
-- Learned to collaborate on game development through weekly meetings and daily chat messaging
+- Learned to collaborate as a team on game development through weekly meetings and daily chat messaging
 - Used Github to collaborate through commits and get quick feedback after implementing each feature to not invest to much time and effort if something needed changes

 ---